What Is TDS and How to Measure It?

-Is low TDS water harmful?
+Is Low-TDS water harmful?

 Based on a report by the Water Quality Association, water low in TDS is defined as that containing between 1-100 milligrams per liter (mg/l) of TDS.
-There are no scientific data to prove that drinking water with low TDS will have adverse health effects.
+There is no scientific data to prove that drinking water with low TDS will have adverse health effects.
 In fact, low TDS means the water quality is excellent, but it tends to have a flat taste.

-What happens when we drink high TDS water?
+What happens when we drink high-TDS water?

 What is the ideal drinking water TDS level?

-A review was conducted of the United States, Canadian, World Health Organization (WHO) and European Community (EC) drinking water standards.
+A review was conducted of the United States, Canada, World Health Organization (WHO) and European Community (EC) drinking water standards.
 None have minimum limits or optimum levels of total dissolved solids.
 The US recommended maximum level is 500 mg/L, as is the Canadian guideline.